25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 Using a compass to find my way on a winter hike in Salt Lake

 Also, electronic devices tend to go dead quickly in cold temperatures, so if you plan to use your phone for navigation, be prepared by bringing extra batteries/battery packs and try to keep your devices warm.
-You’ll also want some sort of backup for navigation, such as a GPS or or Garmin Watch with preloaded topo maps, so you aren’t relying solely on your phone.
+You’ll also want some sort of backup for navigation, such as a GPS or Garmin Watch with preloaded topo maps, so you aren’t relying solely on your phone.

-4. Carry a communication device
+4. Carry an emergency communication device

 Depending on how far you are out in the backcountry, you may not have cell service.
 My top winter hiking tip (and really a tip for anyone who spends time outside) is to invest in a Garmin inReach Mini 2-way satellite communicator.
 This allows for 2-way texts and gives you the ability to call for help in case of an injury, an avalanche, or if you get lost.